Mr. Jacob Understands That There Is a Standard

 Step 3: Iterative Design and Feedback Loops

 With the standard in place, Mr. Jacob adopted an iterative design approach.
-Early sketches were reviewed against the standard, and deviations were flagged immediately.
+Which means early sketches were reviewed against the standard, and deviations were flagged immediately.
 This process prevented costly redesigns later and kept the project on schedule.
 Additionally, he introduced prototype testing—small-scale mockups of critical elements like the entrance vestibule and community hall—to gather real‑time feedback from potential users.

 Step 4: Documentation and Transparency

 Every design decision, approval, and change was documented in a Design Log.
 This log served two purposes: it maintained transparency with stakeholders and provided a traceable audit trail for future projects.
-Still, mr. Jacob also shared the standard and its evolution with his team, fostering a culture of accountability and continuous learning Simple, but easy to overlook..
+Mr. Jacob also shared the standard and its evolution with his team, fostering a culture of accountability and continuous learning.

 The Impact of a Standard